Advice from the race doctor

 If you drink too little during a long-distance race—especially if the weather is warmer than usual (>23°C)—you risk becoming dehydrated.
 In milder cases, this can reduce performance by up to 30%, but in more serious cases, it may lead to overheating and symptoms of shock.

-However, drinking too much in relation to how much you sweat can also be dangerous.
-It can lead to a life-threatening condition where body fluids become diluted and your salt levels drop too low.
+If you drink far more than you sweat, this can also lead to a life-threatening condition, as body fluids become diluted and your sodium levels drop too low.
 The risk of this increases if your finishing time is over 3–4 hours.

 -